ethanchang235/kanto-pokedex-v2/README.md

 Inspired by this tweet, tried recreating by hand: https://x.com/Teknium1/status/1913665661659971589

+Still working on getting the Pokemon to be animated, but have added various features of my own (e.g. weaknesses against certain types)

 ## Description

 This project provides a grid view of the Kanto Pokémon.
 Clicking on a Pokémon card opens a modal window showing more detailed information, including its sprite, number, types, height, weight, a brief description, and base stats.